Logging configuration

 Enable logging in file (Default)

 By default, file-based logging is already enabled in SigningHub.
-All application logs are written into a text file under the logs
+All application logs are written into a text file under the logs folder.

 Go to the SigningHub Installation Directory and open the respective SigningHub module folder, whose logs are required to be captured.